TOAST-DOCS/Container-Kubernetes/zh/user-guide.md

 > [Note]
 > You can view the created load balancer on the **Network > Load Balancer** page.
-> Load balancer IP is a floating IP which is externally accessible.
+> Load balancer IP is a floating IP allowing external access.
 You can check it on the **Network > Floating IP** page.

-Access `https://{EXTERNAL-IP}` on the web browser to load the Kubernetes dashboard page.
-Tokens required for login are available at [Dashboard Access Token](/Container/NKS/zh/user-guide/#dashboard-access-token).
+If you access `https://{EXTERNAL-IP}` in a web browser, the Kubernetes dashboard page is loaded.
+See [Dashboard Access Token](/Container/NKS/zh/user-guide/#dashboard-access-token) for the token required for login.

 > [Note]
 > Since Kubernetes dashboard is based on a private certificate that is automatically created, the page may be displayed as unsafe, depending on the web browser or security setting.